 Most modern companies employ a Customer Relationship Management (CRM) system to manage their client interactions on the front end and an Enterprise Resource Planning (ERP) system to handle back-end business processes.
 It is important to integrate the two systems so you and your team can have all the information needed when it matters most.

-Siloed data systems can have such catastrophic effects on your business as inaccurate quotes, outdated data, incorrect predictions, lack-luster client relations, disjointed operations, slow manual processes.
+Siloed data systems can have such catastrophic effects on your business as inaccurate quotes, outdated data, incorrect predictions, lack-luster client relations, disjointed operations, and slow manual processes.

-Now let us take a look at the main ERP and CRM integration approaches, challenges, benefits and tools.
+Now let us take a look at the main ERP and CRM integration approaches, challenges, benefits, and tools.

 Table of contents